Falcon 6X mockup also to be on display

-Dassault Aviation will showcase its Falcon 8X ultra-long range trijet and the latest version of its Falcon 900LX large-cabin long range Falcon business jet at this year’s edition of the Russian Business Aviation Exhibit (RUBAE), which opens on September 12 at the Vnukovo 3 business aviation complex.
+Dassault Aviation will showcase its Falcon 8X flagship and super versatile Falcon 900LX trijets at this year’s Russian Business Aviation Exhibition (RUBAE), which opens on September 11 at the Vnukovo-3 business aviation complex near Moscow.

 About Dassault Aviation

 Dassault Aviation is a leading aerospace company with a presence in over 90 countries across five continents.
 It produces the Rafale fighter jet as well as the complete line of Falcons.
 The company employs a workforce of over 11,000 and has assembly and production plants in both France and the United States and service facilities around the globe.
 Since the rollout of the first Falcon 20 in 1963, over 2,500 Falcon jets have been delivered.
 Dassault offers a range of six business jets from the twin-engine 3,350 nm large-cabin Falcon 2000S to its flagship, the tri-engine 6,450 nm ultra-long range Falcon 8X and the new ultra widebody cabin Falcon 6X.